 The Baseline SEER of the existing unit replaced:

 If the SEER of the existing unit is known and <=10, the Baseline SEER is the actual SEER value of the unit replaced.
-If the SEER is >10, the Baseline SEER = 14.
+If the SEER is >10, the Baseline SEER = 14 for standard sized units, or 12 for space constrained units.

 If the SEER of the existing unit is unknown use assumptions in variable list below (SEER_exist and HSPF_exist).